 The cons here are insanely limiting but all come back to the issue of Streamlabs Prime.
 It can provide very useful functions and yet, while it doesn’t provide much value to a start-up streamer, it does support the people whose overlays, apps, and more that you use while you have Streamlabs Prime.
 So at least you’re helping people too.

 In conclusion, it comes down to the user and how much they’re willing to invest in order to progress their career.
-Without Streamlabs’ Prime membership, Streamlabs OBS is quite barebones but it can at least be very useful.
+Without Streamlabs’ Prime membership, Streamlabs is quite barebones but it can at least be very useful.
 Gamecaster is good for starting overlays.
 Feeling a sense of accomplishment with each new community member is great.
-So I would say that Gamecaster is better for rewards but Streamlabs OBS is better for features.
+So I would say that Gamecaster is better for rewards but Streamlabs is better for features.